Skip to main content

 end

-So when a manager (with pii_access = true) views a dashboard, s/he will see the full data.
-When a non-manager views, s/he will see the customer email redacted.
+So when a manager (with pii_access = true) views a dashboard, they will see the full data.
+When a non-manager views, they will see the customer email redacted.

 Let's walk through the detailed steps below.